BakkerGames/GRIF/README.md

 See the GRIF/DETAILS.md file for complete information on using GRIF, as well as the various README.md files in the sub-projects.
 DAGS/SYNTAX.md contains the full specification for DAGS scripts.

-Check out the "Cloak Of Darkness" demo game which shows some of the features of GRIF and DAGS.
+Check out the "Cloak Of Darkness" and "Tic Tac Toe" demo games which shows some of the features of GRIF and DAGS.

 Syntax: